 - In other words, an invisible and intangible distance may be converted into a visible and tangible one without any change on the distant objects.

-However, the importance of this part is that it shows Hume’s ability, persistence or method to chase down ideas to their root causes or basic components.
-This ability, in turn, is useful in socioeocnomics as it makes it sophistry-proof, by granting it the ability, persistence, or method to chase down the basic ideas and not-so-obvious errors behind economic beliefs such as private utility, profit maximization, quantitative easing, and general equilibrium, among others, and communist beliefs such as dialectical materialism and labour theory of value.
+However, the importance of this part is that it shows Hume’s persistence in chasing down ideas to their root causes or basic components.
+This ability, in turn, is useful in our science of SORAnomics as it makes it sophistry-proof, by granting it the same methodical persistence to chase down the basic ideas and not-so-obvious errors behind economic beliefs such as private utility, profit maximization, quantitative easing, and general equilibrium, among others, and communist beliefs such as dialectical materialism and labour theory of value.
 It would be like taking apart the false sermon of the priest of a wacky religion in order to point out its flaws, to prevent the masses from being captured by its useless rhetoric, which most often serves the interest of the priest instead of the people.